bencooper222/mundi/src/wasm/README.md

-I'm directly committing assets into this file because they take a long time to compile
+I'm directly committing assets into this file because they take a long time to compile.